JustinDudley/filter-and-sort/testing/TESTING README.txt

 TESTING README

 The first 180 algs in the input file were chosen carefully to demonstrate that the app could hit its marks.
-The rest are a random assortment of (1) algs I knew would survive filtering, and (2) just a bunch of algs that frankly will probably be filtered out immediately because they contain B (and other stuff).
+Then there is a random assortment of (1) algs I knew would survive filtering, and (2) just a bunch of algs that frankly will probably be filtered out immediately because they contain B (and other stuff).
+Finally, I put in a bunch of leading_X algs with and without tri-turns (RL) to test the booleans.

-There are two test output files, one for when the boolean for length limit is set to False, one for True.
+There are 4 test_output files, each titled for choice of boolean in the MAIN file.

 The six original individual test files are out of date.
 But the program as a whole has been tested.